maxmielchen/minecraft/README.md

 - [paper](docs/paper.md)

 Then you can look in the table whether your server version exists in combination with the runtime and whether it works.

+## Agree EULA

+The eula is in the data folder of your container: /data You can also find other files there, such as the plugins folder and worlds.

+> :warning: The server runtime cannot be found in this folder and is also discouraged from exchanging it